kraptor/dotfiles/README.md

 # Personal dotfiles

-This is a repository of personal configuration files for various linux utilities.
+Personal configuration files for various linux utilities.
 Feel free to use as you wish.

 There are two ways to install the configuration files: